-In the case of special/custom needs, Hazelcast's SPI (Service Provider Interface) module allows users to develop their own distributed data structures and services.
+In the case of special/custom needs, you can use Hazelcast's SPI (Service Provider Interface) module to develop your own distributed data structures and services on top of Hazelcast.
+Hazelcast SPI is an internal, low-level API which is expected to change in each release except for the patch releases.
+Your structures and services evolve as the SPI changes.